AYZBTR/SQL_RECAP/README.md

-College Database Tasks
+# SQL Practice: College Database Management

-Recap 1
+This repository contains SQL practice tasks designed to enhance database management skills.
+Below are two practice recaps, covering table creation, data manipulation, and various queries.

+---

+## RECAP 1: College and Teacher Table

+### Objectives:
-Create a database for your college.
+1. Create a database for a college.
-Create a table named Teacher to store (id, name, subject, salary) Insert SOME data in the table
+2. Create a table named `Teacher` to store teacher information:
+   - **Columns:** `id`, `name`, `subject`, `salary`
+3. Insert sample data into the `Teacher` table.
+4. Perform the following tasks:
-.
-Select teachers whose salary is more than 55K
+   - Select teachers whose salary is more than 55K.
-· Rename the salary column of teacher table to ctc
+   - Rename the `salary` column to `ctc`.
-· Update salary of all teachers by giving them an increment of 25% .
-Add a new column for teachers called city.
-The default city should be "Helsinki" · Delete the salary column for teacher table
+   - Update the salary of all teachers by giving them a 25% increment.
-Recap 2
-Qs: Create a table to store student info (roll_no, name, city, marks).
-Insert following data in the table :
-11, "Mark", "Mikkeli", 80
-17, "Elon", "Helsinki", 95
-24, "Markko", "Oulu", 65
-99, "Alex", "Lahti", 74
-.
-Select all students who scored 75+
-.
-Find names of all cities where students are from
-.
-Find the maximum marks of students from each city
-.
-Find the average of the class
-· Add a new column grade, assign grade such that : marks > 80, grade = O marks 70-80, grade = A
-marks 60-70, grade = B
+   - Add a new column `city` with a default value of `"Helsinki"`.
+   - Delete the `salary` column from the `Teacher` table.